-We need a legally-binding global treaty to regulate the trade in policing equipment to ensure it does not end up in the hands of abusive police forces.
+Progress happens when we come together to demand change.
+We should be able to do this without fear of being harmed, hurt, or even killed by the misuse of policing equipment.
+Sign the petition to support a treaty to regulate the trade in policing equipment today to ensure it does not end in the hands of abusive police forces.

-Sign the petition calling for the UN and all states to regulate the trade in policing equipment.
+Sign the petition calling for the UN and all states to support a treaty to regulate the trade in policing equipment today.